In this post, you will learn how to do the correct research to help you find the best web hosting service provider for your WordPress website or blog.

-Reason being is that what works for me, might not necessarily work for you, right?
+The reason being is that what works for me, might not necessarily work for you.

-Instead what I am going to give you is a list of questions to ask when finding the best web hosting service provider to power your WordPress website or blog.
+Instead, what I am going to give you is a list of questions to ask yourself when finding the best web hosting service provider to power your WordPress website or blog.

-When I started my blogging journey way back in 2010, I honestly thought I was choosing the right web hosting provider for the job.
+When I started my blogging journey way back in 2010, I honestly thought I was choosing the right web hosting provider for the job at the time.

-I didn’t do much research at all, in fact, I jumped straight into what was recommended to me over on the WordPress.org website hosting info page.
+What I’m trying to tell you is that I didn’t do much research at all, in fact, I jumped straight into what was recommended over on the WordPress.org website hosting info page.

-But then the quality of that service began to deteriorate slowly, and after wasting way too much time and money trying to make Bluehost work for me, I was eventually forced to leave them for SiteGround in 2014.
+But a few years later, the quality of that service began to deteriorate slowly, and after wasting way too much time and money trying to make Bluehost work for me, I was eventually forced to leave them for SiteGround in 2014.

-OK, so to help you decide whether you should use a particular hosting company or not for your next project, here are some questions to ask yourself about the company.
+OK, so to help you decide whether you should use a particular hosting company or not for your next project, or it might be your first ever project, here are some questions to ask yourself about the company you want to use.

-If you’re a beginner and have no idea what uptime is in web hosting, I can tell you that it’s probably one of the most important criteria to look for when finding a reliable web host.
+If you’re a beginner and have no idea what uptime is in the world of web hosting, I can tell you that it’s probably one of the most important criteria to look for when finding a reliable web host.

-Uptime score or percentage is how reliable the host’s servers are at staying up, without crashing or going down over a period of time. (downtime)
+Uptime score or percentage is how reliable the host’s servers are at staying up, without crashing or going down over a period of time.
+They call this ‘downtime’.

-Downtime means your site is offline for whatever reasons, most of the time it can be due to technical difficulties.
+Downtime means your site is offline for whatever reasons.

 Almost every host provider will have written somewhere on their website that their uptime is high and extremely reliable.